yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/JavaScript.md

 **Not Defined**

-> - Not defined means the varable doesn't exist.
+> - Not defined means the variable doesn't exist.

 **Undefined**